hl7au/au-fhir-ps/input/pagecontent/uc-referral.md

 1. Dr Cruickshank opens the referral in the Endocrinologist CIS and views embedded referral patient summary.
 1. The Endocrinologist CIS detects and retrieves a current patient summary from the GP CIS.
 1. Dr Cruickshank views the current retrieved patient summary.
-1. Dr Cruickshank uses the updated patient summary content, and records the consultation including changes to Joyce’s insulin regimen.

 #### Sequence Diagram
 <div>